abuzarmahmood/.github/profile/README.md

 ## Exploring the Neural Symphony of Taste

 Hi!
 I'm Abuzar.
+I'm a Computational Neuroscience Postdoctoral Fellow at Brandeis University studying the role of brain-region interactions in sensory processing.
 My journey in neuroscience began with a fascination for how the brain processes sensory information.
 I studied Physics at the University of Missouri and received my PhD in Neuroscience from Brandeis University.
 In my dissertation, I investigated how brain regions coordinate to process taste and demonstrated that these regions likely behave as a joint attractor network—a discovery that opened new avenues for understanding neural dynamics.

 One of my most exciting research moments came when I first visualized the synchronized activity patterns between the gustatory cortex and amygdala.
 It was like watching a neural symphony unfold, with each region playing its unique part in the taste experience.
 This moment crystallized my passion for understanding the brain's complex networks.